swiftgurmeet/coursera-getting-and-cleaning-data/README.md

 *  The package `reshape2` is installed and usable

 ### The Code Book
-The file CodeBook.md contains the description of the data set in the file `tidy.txt`.
+The file CodeBook.md contains the description of the data set and transformations used in the file `tidy.txt`.